dfernandez79/redux-heretic/README.md

     add: {
       // This will be used to create the action
       // type & actions are values passed by the library:
+      //
-      // type = the action type, the library converts
+      // type = the action type, by default the library converts
-      // add to UPPERCASE_AND_SNAKE_CASE, e.g ADD
+      // 'add' to UPPER_SNAKE_CASE, e.g ADD
+      //
       // actions = the same actions object returned by
       // the h function, so you can access other actions.
       // See the async example bellow.